Search

 Close this search box.

-If you’re thinking, “wait a minute, that doesn’t sound like project management.”
-Good news, you’ve taken the first step in identifying what project management really is.
-Sometimes, the easiest way to explain it is to first describe the LACK of it.
-Like the examples above.
+If you’re thinking, “Wait a minute, that doesn’t sound like project management.”
+Good news!
+You’re already starting to grasp its core.
+Sometimes, the easiest way to explain it is to first describe the LACK of it, like the examples above.

 • No project plans